The candy appley is a very fun way to enjoy moonshine! It's a sparkling apple cocktail that's perfect for autumn and sure to appeal to almost anyone.

 How Strong Is a Candy Appley?

-Berentzen Apple is an 80-proof liqueur and most of the moonshine options are the same strength.
-With those two spirits, the candy appley will mix up to about 18 percent ABV (36 proof), which is a mid-range alcohol content for cocktails.
+If you mix your drink with an 80-proof apple liqueur and moonshine, the candy appley will mix up to about 18 percent ABV (36 proof), which is a mid-range alcohol content for cocktails.
 It's neither too light nor too strong, but you will feel the effects after a couple of rounds.